-A variation of the original Connoisseur of Malvern logo began to appear on certain porcelain and mass market collectibles items that were produced during the 2000s.
+A variation of the original Connoisseur of Malvern logo began to appear on certain porcelain and mass market collectibles items that were produced between 2000 and 2007.

-The original Connoisseur of Malvern studio was bought in the late 1990s by an American businessman, and in early 2003 “Connoisseur, Inc.” was registered as a Florida corporation.
-Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied by this American company; this is why the sculptures produced during this time period have a backstamp in the format shown below:
+The original Connoisseur of Malvern studio was first sold in 1995, and that buyer subsequently sold the name and assets to American businessman a few years later.
+(Information about these non-original Connoisseur-branded pieces can be found in Identifying Original-Studio Connoisseur.)
+In 2003 “Connoisseur, Inc.” was registered as a Florida corporation by the American buyer.
+Arrangements were made with Bronte Porcelain (in Malvern) to produce some sculptures from molds that were supplied by the American company; this is why the sculptures produced during this time period have a backstamp in the format shown below:

 This stamp appears on a limited edition sculpture of a pair of penguins.
 Note that the original Connoisseur logo has been modified with a curved bottom and the tiny “inc.” has been added, as has U.S.A. and also “produced by Bronte”.